MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-xrdevice-advanced.md

 ---
 title: Mixed Reality native objects in Unity
-description: HoloLens locatable camera usage in Unity.
+description: Get access to the underlying Holographic native objects in Unity.
 author: vladkol
 ms.author: vladkol
-ms.date: 03/21/2018
+ms.date: 05/20/2018
 ms.topic: article
-keywords: unity, mixed reality, native, xrdevice, holographicframe, holographiccamera
+keywords: unity, mixed reality, native, xrdevice, spatialcoordinatesystem, holographicframe, holographiccamera, ispatialcoordinatesystem, iholographicframe, iholographiccamera, getnativeptr
 ---

 # Mixed Reality native objects in Unity

-[Getting a HolographicSpace](getting-a-holographicspace.md) is what every Mixed Reality app does before it starts receiving camera data and render frames.
-In Unity, the engine takes care of those steps for you, handling Holographic objects and updates internally.
+[Getting a HolographicSpace](getting-a-holographicspace.md) is what every Mixed Reality app does before it starts receiving camera data and rendering frames.
+In Unity, the engine takes care of those steps for you, handling Holographic objects and updates internally as part of its render loop.

-Although, in certain scenarios you may want to get access to underlying native objects, such as Holographic Cameras and current Holographic Frame.
-[UnityEngine.XR.XRDevice](https://docs.unity3d.com/ScriptReference/XR.XRDevice.html) is what provides access to these objects.
+However, in advanced scenarios you may need to get access to the underlying native objects, such as the <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographiccamera" target="_blank">HolographicCamera</a> and current <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographicframe" target="_blank">HolographicFrame</a>. <a href="https://docs.unity3d.com/ScriptReference/XR.XRDevice.html" target="_blank">UnityEngine.XR.XRDevice</a> is what provides access to these native objects.

 ## XRDevice

 **Namespace:** *UnityEngine.XR*<br>
 **Type:** *XRDevice*

-The *XRDevice* type allows you to take access underlying native objects using [GetNativePtr](https://docs.unity3d.com/ScriptReference/XR.XRDevice.GetNativePtr.html) method.
+The *XRDevice* type allows you to get access to underlying native objects using the <a href="https://docs.unity3d.com/ScriptReference/XR.XRDevice.GetNativePtr.html" target="_blank">GetNativePtr</a> method.
 What GetNativePtr returns varies between different platforms.
-On Universal Windows Platform, when running a Mixed Reality app, with XR enabled, XRDevice.GetNativePtr returns a pointer (IntPtr) to the following structure:
+On the Universal Windows Platform, when targeting the Windows Mixed Reality XR SDK, XRDevice.GetNativePtr returns a pointer (IntPtr) to the following structure:

 ```cs
 using System;